 Referred to as "sweet root," licorice is used in both Eastern and Western medicine to treat conditions such as peptic ulcers.
 However the red licorice found down your candy aisle contains none of this root, according to the USDA.

-True black licorice has many potential side effects, including a dangerous condition in which you become excessively sensitive to a hormone in the adrenal cortex, according to the University of Maryland Medical Center.
+True black licorice root has many potential side effects, including lowering potassium levels and raising blood pressure, which can lead to muscle and heart problems, according to the National Center for Complementary and Integrative Health.
 The licorice herbal supplement may also interact with several drugs including insulin and blood pressure medications.
 None of the licorice candy produced in the United States contains any of the true licorice herb.

-Calories, Carbs and Sugars
+Count Calories, Carbs and Sugars

-Red licorice candy contains wheat in its ingredients, making this candy harmful to your overall health and well being.
+Red licorice candy contains wheat in its ingredients, making this candy harmful to your overall health and wellbeing.
 A wheat allergy, caused by sensitivity to wheat itself, could also make candy licorice problematic for you.
-This may lead to minor allergic symptoms, such as hives or a potentially dangerous response referred to as anaphylaxis, where your throat may swell and close, as described by Mayo Clinic.
+This may lead to minor allergic symptoms, such as hives or a potentially life-threatening allergic response referred to as anaphylaxis, where your throat may swell and close, as described by Mayo Clinic.